r002/interview_prep/README.md

 102) Given a linked list of numbers with only 3 unique numbers (1, 2, 3), sort the list in O(n) time and only use constant space.

+103) Given a singly-linked list, reverse the list.
+This can be done iteratively or recursively.
+Can you get both solutions?  `[Google]`

+104) Convert a list to a doubly linked list.

+105) Reverse a singly linked list into a doubly linked list.

 ### Strings
 201) Given a string, s, find the longest palindromic substring in s. `[Twitter]`